ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Related Work

 \subsection{Multiple-Concept Generation}

-Recent advancements have further pushed the task of customization by attempting to inject multiple novel concepts into a model simultaneously.
-Break-a-Scene~\cite{avrahami2023break} and SVDiff~\cite{han2023svdiff} learn individual concepts within images containing multiple concepts.
-However, these methods required access to ground-truth training data, limiting their flexibility in practical applications.
-Custom Diffusion~\cite{customdiffusion} achieved this through a joint optimization loss for all concepts.
-Mix-of-Show (MoS)~\cite{gu2024mix} introduced gradient fusion to allow the merging of multiple separately fine-tuned models.
-However, generating images containing multiple concepts using sorely prompts with the fused model remains challenging due to the identity loss of the mentioned concepts and the issue of missing concepts.
-MoS proposed region sampling to overcome these problems.
-Still, this method requires extra conditions like bounding boxes, human poses, or sketches, and it is not effective when concepts interact or occlude with each other.
-OMG~\cite{kong2024omg} addresses occlusions by first generating a layout image, and then blending noise into specific regions using predicted masks.
-Nonetheless, its main limitation is the mismatch between predicted masks and the actual shapes of the subjects, causing identity loss and inaccurate blending.
+Recent advancements have pushed the boundaries of customization by attempting to inject multiple novel concepts into a model simultaneously.
+Early works like Break-a-Scene~\cite{avrahami2023break} and SVDiff~\cite{han2023svdiff} learn individual concepts within multi-subject images but often require ground-truth training data, limiting their practical flexibility.
+Custom Diffusion~\cite{customdiffusion} achieved multi-concept synthesis through joint optimization, while Mix-of-Show (MoS)~\cite{gu2024mix} introduced gradient fusion to merge separately fine-tuned models.
+However, these methods often struggle with identity loss or missing concepts when relying solely on text prompts.
+To mitigate these issues, recent research has diverged into different streams based on their reliance on spatial layouts and architectural constraints, as detailed in Table~\ref{tab:method_comparison}.